farmera/sare_grant/final_notes.md

 analysis, contributed to the design of experimental plot sections, worked on costs and comparisons between platforms, and wrote the manuscript.
 * Slattery McCollam provided dedicated access to the study site for the grant period.
 * Dr. Richard Johnson proposed the field trial’s design and helped with editorial contributions.
-* Dr Chris Fastie ...
+* Dr Chris Fastie designed the dual-camera harness system and provided research notes.
 * [Brazilian woman] supported in development and measurements.
 * Katie [?] supported the field experiment.
 #### Section II